domilx/Extractor/README.md

 Snag info from a victim's computer and send it to a gmail account.
 (Can send it to itself)

-Follw these steps to get thi up and running.
+Follw these steps to get this up and running.

 1. You need python 3.8 (python.org) installed.